 - Take a snapshot of mypremiumdiskrestored, called mypremiumdiskrestored_ss1 for making future incremental backups.

 - Point the DS series VM to the restored disk mypremiumdiskrestored and detach the old mypremiumdisk from the VM.

 - Begin the Backup process described in previous section for the restored disk mypremiumdiskrestored, using the mybackupstdpageblobrestored as the backup page blob.

-Learn more about creating snapshots of a blob and planning your VM backup infrastructure using the links below.
+Use the following links to learn more about creating snapshots of a blob and planning your VM backup infrastructure.